Lightnet/sdl3_vulkan_flecs/README.md

   This is for shader header file load application instead load from current directory file.

 # Notes:
+- Resize window will error on zero either height or width for vulkan layers.
 - Hardcoding:
   - world context modules
 - ImGui elements work in progress for debug